wint-ai/java-hello-sample/README.md

 This is a sample application for the [Spring Boot](https://spring.io/projects/spring-boot) framework.
 It is a simple REST API with endpoint:

-* `GET /hello` - returns a JSON object with a greeting message and the environment name.
+* `GET /hello` - returns a JSON object with a greeting message and the application environment name.
   example:

 > {"msg":"Hello World!","env":"prod"}

-Environment variable can be set to change the environment name: SPRING_PROFILES_ACTIVE=prod
+Environment variable can be set to change the application environment name: SPRING_PROFILES_ACTIVE=prod

-Project contains tests, test report is generated in `build/test-results` in xml format.
+Project contains tests, the test report is generated in `build/test-results` in xml format.

 ## Requirements
 * Java 17